On groups with Schottky set boundary: Blowing-up rank-one parabolic points

-\item For the point $p$, we may consider a basis of Jordan disks that is regular for the collection $\CCC\setminus\{K\}$ and that intersects $K$ in exactly two arcs, one in each horoball.
-We call such neighborhoods regular of type $(P)$ for $p$. \end{itemize}
+\item For the point $p$, we may consider a basis of Jordan disks whose boundaries intersect $K$ in exactly two arcs, one in each horoball.
+We choose them to also be disjoint from elements of $\CCC\setminus\{K\}$ with the help of Proposition \ref{prop:Y} applied to $\CCC\setminus \{K\}$.
+We call the intersection of such disks with $\overline{Y}$ {\it regular of type $(P)$} for $p$. \end{itemize}

-By construction, if $V$ is a regular neighborhood of type $(Y)$ or $(K)$, then $Y\cap V$ is arcwise connected, whereas if $V$ is of type $(P)$, then $Y\cap V$ has exactly two arcwise connected components.
+By construction, if $V$ is a regular neighborhood of type $(Y)$ or $(K)$, then $Y\cap V$ is arcwise connected, whereas if $V$ is of type $(P)$, then $Y\cap V$ has exactly two arcwise connected components of arbitrarily small diameter.